Aureolaria pedicularia: Uses

 Aureolaria pedicularia was used by the Cherokee as a drug for antidiarrheal purposes.
-Also, Aureolaria pedicularia is commonly used as a food-plant by deer.
+Aureolaria pedicularia is also commonly used by deer as a food plant.

 Conservation

-In the state of Maine, the status for the presence of the plant Aureolaria pedicularia is considered uncommon.
+In the state of Maine, the presence of the plant Aureolaria pedicularia is considered uncommon.
 In the state of Vermont, it is extremely rare.
 In the state of Minnesota, this plant is considered threatened.
-One of the factors that contribute to the endangerment of Aureolaria pedicularia is the consumption of this plant by young larvae or deer.
+One factor contributing to the endangerment of Aureolaria pedicularia is the young larvae or deer's consumption of this plant.
 Overgrazing by deer of Aureolaria pedicularia may be a threat.
 Forest fires are also a threat to this species.
 Another factor that affects the population of Aureolaria pedicularia is the availability of its favored host, since it is a root parasite.
 This parasite plant uses the roots of oaks (Quercus) as a site for attachment.
-Without its host, Aureolaria pedicularia is not able to survive naturally because it depends on its hosts for its nutrients including sugars and proteins.
+Without its host, Aureolaria pedicularia cannot survive naturally because it depends on its hosts for its nutrients, including sugars and proteins.